On graph products and multi-word-representability: Preliminaries

 \section{Preliminaries}

 All graphs considered in this paper are simple and undirected.
 For a graph $G$, we denote its vertex set by $V(G)$ and its edge set by $E(G)$.
-For $A \subseteq V(G)$, the induced subgraph on $A$ is denoted by $G[A]$.
+For $A \subseteq V(G)$, the induced subgraph of $G$ on $A$ is denoted by $G[A]$.
+The chromatic number, the independence number, and the clique number of a graph $G$ are denoted by $\chi(G)$, $\alpha(G)$, and $\omega(G)$, respectively.
+Unless otherwise specified, all logarithms considered are to the base $2$.

-\begin{definition} A class of graphs $\mathcal{X}$ is \emph{hereditary} if for every $G \in \mathcal{X}$, all induced subgraphs of $G$ also belong to $\mathcal{X}$. \end{definition} Examples of hereditary classes include planar graphs, comparability graphs, and word-representable graphs \cite{book}.
-Consequently, if a graph contains a non-comparability induced subgraph, it is non-comparability; similarly, if it contains a non-word-representable induced subgraph, it is non-word-representable.
+\begin{definition} Let $w$ be a word over the alphabet $\Sigma$.
+For any pair of distinct letters $a, b \in \Sigma$, let $w|_{ab}$ denote the word $w$ restricted to the copies of $a$ and $b$ in the order in which they appear.
+The letters $a$ and $b$ \emph{alternate} in $w$ if the substrings $aa$ and $bb$ are absent in $w|_{ab}$. \end{definition}

+\begin{example} Consider the word $w = 1213$.
+We examine pairs of letters to determine whether they alternate in $w$.
+The letters $1$ and $2$ alternate, as $w|_{12} = 121$ does not contain the substrings $11$ or $22$.
+The letters $2$ and $3$ alternate, as $w|_{23} = 23$ does not contain the substrings $22$ or $33$.
+Conversely, the letters $1$ and $3$ do not alternate, as $w|_{13} = 113$ contains the substring $11$. \end{example}

-\begin{definition} A graph $G$ is \emph{word-representable} if there exists a word $w$ over the alphabet $V(G)$ such that, for every distinct pair of vertices $x, y \in V(G)$, $(x, y) \in E(G)$ if and only if $x$ and $y$ alternate in $w$.
-The word $w$ is called a \emph{word-representant} of $G$. \end{definition}
+\begin{definition} A graph $G$ is \emph{word-representable} if there exists a word $w$ over the alphabet $V(G)$ such that for any distinct pair of vertices $x, y \in V(G)$, $(x, y) \in E(G)$ if and only if the letters $x$ and $y$ alternate in $w$.
+The word $w$ is said to \emph{represent} the graph $G$ and is called a \emph{word-representant} of $G$. \end{definition}